rhowardiv/git-guilt/README.md

 ## Usage

      git-guilt [options] [<since>] [<until>]
      git-guilt [options] [-a|--all] <commit-ish>

      Options:

          -h, --help               output usage information
          -V, --version            output the version number
-        -e, --email              display author emails instead of names -w, --ignore-whitespace  ignore whitespace only changes when attributing blame -d, --debug              output debug information
+         -e, --email              display author emails instead of names -w, --ignore-whitespace  ignore whitespace only changes when attributing blame -X, --debug              output debug information
-        -a, --at                 display the total blame for the entire repository tree at a particular commit -b, --batch-size <n>     specify the number of concurrent blame operations to run (minimum of 2, defaults to 4)
+         -a, --at                 display the total blame for the entire repository tree at a particular commit -b, --batch-size <n>     specify the number of concurrent blame operations to run (minimum of 2, defaults to 4) -d, --dir <path>         force git-guilt to run in the specified directory rather than attempt to detect the repository root

 ## Installation